- The Mount Royal

 BY CAR: the Voie Camillien-Houde and Chemin Remembrance are accessible by car:

-Click here to download a map of Mount Royal available in PDF format, created by the Ville de Montréal's Bureau du Mont-Royal, in collaboration with the Direction des grands parcs et du verdissement.
+Download the map of Mount Royal created by the Ville de Montréal's Bureau du Mont-Royal, in collaboration with the Direction des grands parcs et du verdissement.

 Click on this link to download your copy of the map of cross-country ski trails in Mont-Royal Park.